daldantas/simpleCrud/README.md

-# simplecrud
+# simpleCrud
-A simple example of CRUD made in PHP object-oriented with MVC architecture pattern.
+A simple example of CRUD made in PHP object-oriented with MVC architecture pattern and page control.